a

 The resource-basedness of REST works well in most situations.
 However, it can be a bit awkward sometimes.

-Let's consider the following example: our bloglist application contains some kind of social media functionality, and we would like to show a list of all the blogs that were added by users who have commented on any of the blogs we follow.
+Let's consider the following example: our bloglist application contains some kind of social media functionality, and we would like to show a list of all the blogs that were added by users who have commented on any of the blogs of the users we follow.

 If the server implemented a REST API, we would probably have to do multiple HTTP requests from the browser before we had all the data we wanted.
 The requests would also return a lot of unnecessary data, and the code on the browser would probably be quite complicated.